Hoover

 How to Fix / Troubleshooting

-Safety first: Unplug the dishwasher before testing electrical components.
+Safety first: Disconnect the dishwasher from power before testing electrical components.

-- Check water heating: After 20–30 minutes of a hot program, open the door carefully.
-If water is still cold, investigate heater and NTC as in E05/E11.
+- Check water heating: After 20–30 minutes of a hot program, carefully open the door.
+If the water is still cold, investigate the heater and NTC as described for E05/E11.

 - Clean sensors: Grease and limescale on the NTC or turbidity sensor can affect readings.
 Clean the sump area thoroughly.